-A First Aider has additional responsibilities and will be permitted to attend any first aid incident as required.
+A First Aider is identifiable by wearing a green lanyard.
+They have additional responsibilities and will be permitted to attend any first aid incident as required.
 They must:

-- Respond quickly to requests for assistance within the area they work - Provide support within their level of competence - · Assist other first aiders if required - · Call for help if required - Report all details of action taken, treatment required and complete an accident form
+- Respond quickly to requests for assistance within the area they work - Provide support within their level of competence - Assist other first aiders if required - Call for help if required - Report all details of action taken, treatment required and complete an accident form

-It is the responsibility of the Bursar to manage the implementation of the First Aid Policy.
+It is the responsibility of the Deputy Head Pastoral to manage the implementation of the First Aid Policy.
 Each Head of Department and House Master/Mistress is responsible to ensure there is adequate first aid cover provided for their area of personal responsibility.

-It is the responsibility of the Health and Safety Consultant, Bursar, Senior Nurse and other co-opted team members, who are appointed as the responsible persons to review and update this policy for Bloxham School.
+It is the responsibility of the Health and Safety Manager, Bursar, Senior Nurse and other co-opted team members, who are appointed as the responsible persons to review and update this policy for Bloxham School.